prajolshrestha/prajolshrestha.github.io/index.md

 # Quest for a Well-lived Life with Tech | Prajol Shrestha

 Hey everyone I'm Prajol, and welcome to my corner of exploration!
-I am a research engineer working at the interface of perception, consciousness, Machine Learning, and Robotics.
+I am a research engineer focusing on the interface of perception, consciousness, machine learning, and robotics.
 Here, My research connects technology and life intuitively.

 The content I create reflects how I would have wanted to learn about Technology & Life.